vincen-github/mlimpl/README.md

 This part records the classic Statistical Learning, most of them are implemented in my undergraduate.
 - **1. linear_model**
     - Linear Regression
-        - Analytical solution.
-        - Gradient Descent.
-        - AdamOptimizer.
+      - I have implemented a linear regression model which is the simplest machine learning algorithm used various algorithm including analytical formula, gradient descent and adam optimizer.
       - Reference: *Sebastian Ruder.
 An overview of gradient descent optimization algorithms.
 CoRR, abs/1609.04747,2016.*
     - Ridge
-      - Samilar as above.
+        - Using the same method as above to complete the implementation of ridge.
     - Lasso
-      - Coordinate Descent.
+      - Coordinate descent and Iterated Ridge Regression is used in here to solve lasso model.
       - Iterated Ridge Regression.
-        - using following approximation of *L1* norm to tranform lasso to iterated Ridge quesition.
+        - Use approximation of *L1* norm mentioned in following paper to transform the optimization problem of lasso to be an iterated ridge question.
         - Reference: *Mark Schmidt.
 Least squares optimization with l1-norm regularization.
 CS542B Project Report,504:195–221, 2005.*
 - **2. DecisionTree**
-    - ID3
-      - Using information gain as criterion of buliding tree.
-    - C4.5
-          - Improvement of above method.Change the criterion to information gain ratio.
+    - I have implemented ID3, which uses information gain as its criterion for building decision tree model; C4.5, which improves the performance of ID3 by changing the criterion to be information gain ratio.
       - ***Note that above two implementation only support discrete features/labels.***
     - Cart
-        -  CartRegressor is to solve regression problem.This implementation can handle both continuous and discrete feature.
+        - CartRegressor aims for solving regression problem using tree model.
+This implementation can handle both continuous and discrete feature.
         - For more details, please refer to *统计学习方法—李航*.
-    - ***There exists some decision tree implementation in ipynb file,which isn't encapsulated as class.***
+    - ***There exists some decision tree implementation in ipynb file,which hasn't been encapsulated as class.***
 - **3. NaiveBayes**
     - MultinomialNB
         -  Naive Bayes to solve discrete labels whose priori obey multinomial distribution.
-         - U need to ensure the incoming features are discrete that ensure this implementation effective.
+         - You need to ensure the incoming features are discrete to make this implementation effective.
        -  For more details refer to *统计学习方法—李航*.
     - GaussianNB
-        -  Simalar mehtod as above but priori and likelihood are obey Gaussian.This implies that this method can handle continuous features/label.
+        -  Similar method as above but supposing the priori and likelihood are obey Gaussian.
+Therefore, this implementation can handle continuous features/label.
         -  For more details refer to *机器学习—周志华*.
 - **4. SVM**
    - Support vector machine solved by sequential minimal optimization algorithm for classification task.
    - Reference:
        - [1] *John Platt.
 Sequential minimal optimization: A fast algorithm for training support vector machines.
 Technical Report MSR-TR-98-14, Microsoft, April 1998.*
        - [2] *统计学习方法—李航*.
 - **5. KMeans++**
      - Common unsupervised algorithm for cluster improved from kmeans.
     - *For more details refer to KMeans documentation in sklearn.*